thosgood/this-weeks-finds/markdown/51-100/week100.md

 been working to translate this definition into the "globular" formalism... while also making some other important adjustments too technical to discuss here.
-In particular, Dominic Verity and Todd Trimble have done a lot of work on getting the definition of n-category worked out, and a while ago I learned that Trimble came up with a definition of "tetracategory" (or what I'm calling simply "4-category") in August of 1995.
+In particular, Dominic Verity and Todd Trimble have done a lot of work on getting the definition of $n$-category worked out, and a while ago I learned that Trimble came up with a definition of "tetracategory" (or what I'm calling simply "4-category") in August of 1995.
 I don't think this has been